NXT UK TakeOver: Blackpool

-NXT UK TakeOver: Blackpool was a 2019 professional wrestling livestreaming event produced by the American promotion WWE.
-It was the inaugural NXT UK TakeOver event, as well as the first NXT UK TakeOver: Blackpool, and took place on 12 January 2019 at the Empress Ballroom in Blackpool, Lancashire, England.
-The event aired exclusively on the WWE Network and was held for wrestlers from the promotion's NXT UK brand division.
+NXT UK TakeOver: Blackpool was a 2019 professional wrestling livestreaming event produced by the American company WWE, held for wrestlers from the promotion's United Kingdom-based developmental brand, NXT UK.
+It was simultaneously the brand's first major event, the inaugural NXT UK TakeOver event, and the first annual TakeOver: Blackpool.
+It took place on Saturday, January 12, 2019, at the Empress Ballroom in Blackpool, Lancashire, England and aired exclusively on the WWE Network at 7:00 p.m.
+Greenwich Mean Time (2:00 p.m.
+Eastern Time).

 Five matches were contested at the event.
-In the main event, Pete Dunne retained the WWE United Kingdom Championship against Joe Coffey in what would be his final successful title defence of his 685-day reign.
+In the main event, Pete Dunne retained the WWE United Kingdom Championship against Joe Coffey in what would be his final successful title defense of his 685-day reign.
 After the match, Walter made his debut and attacked Coffey before having a stare-down with Dunne.
-Other matches included Zack Gibson and James Drake defeating Moustache Mountain to become the inaugural NXT UK Tag Team Champions, Toni Storm defeated Rhea Ripley to win the NXT UK Women's Championship, and Finn Bálor, who made a surprise appearance to replace an injured Travis Banks, defeating Jordan Devlin.
+Other matches included Zack Gibson and James Drake defeating Moustache Mountain (Trent Seven and Tyler Bate) to become the inaugural NXT UK Tag Team Champions, Toni Storm defeated Rhea Ripley to win the NXT UK Women's Championship, and Finn Bálor, who made a surprise appearance to replace an injured Travis Banks, defeating Jordan Devlin.

 Production

 Background

-TakeOver was a series of professional wrestling shows that began on 29 May 2014, when WWE's NXT brand held their second live special on the WWE Network.
-The NXT UK brand debuted in June 2018 and subsequently adopted the TakeOver name for their live WWE Network specials, beginning with NXT UK TakeOver: Blackpool, held on 12 January 2019 at the Empress Ballroom in Blackpool, Lancashire, England.
-Like with several of NXT's TakeOvers, the event was named after the city it was held in.
+The inaugural NXT UK TakeOver event, and first annual TakeOver: Blackpool, was held at the Empress Ballroom in Blackpool, Lancashire, England.

+Since May 2014, the American professional wrestling company WWE had produced a series of livestreaming events titled TakeOver for its developmental brand, NXT, which were held periodically throughout the year and aired exclusively on the WWE Network.
+In December 2016, the promotion announced its plans to launch a United Kingdom-based brand, which formally debuted in June 2018 as NXT UK.
+On November 24, 2018, it was announced that the brand would hold its first livestreaming event as TakeOver: Blackpool, adopting the TakeOver moniker for NXT UK's periodic major events.
+It was scheduled to be held on Saturday, January 12, 2019, at the Empress Ballroom in Blackpool, Lancashire, England, the same venue that hosted the inaugural United Kingdom Championship Tournament two years prior in January 2017, which was the genesis of NXT UK.
+Like many of NXT's TakeOver events, this NXT UK TakeOver was named after its host city.
+It aired at 7:00 p.m.
+Greenwich Mean Time (2:00 p.m.
+Eastern Time).